8 minute read

-Unfortunately, the cosmetics industry in the US is a “buyer beware” situation—there’s no real regulation of ingredients or claims like “non-comedogenic,” so many products on the market contain ingredients that could do your skin more harm than good.
+We highly recommend you review the comedogenicity of the ingredients in your current skincare products to see what ingredients may be blocking your pores.
+Next, and unfortunately, the cosmetics industry in the US is a “buyer beware” situation—there’s no real regulation of ingredients or claims like “non-comedogenic,” so many products on the market contain ingredients that could do your skin more harm than good.
 We’ve rounded up 30 skincare and makeup ingredients not to put on your face—these may clog your pores, irritate sensitive skin, or both.
 Do not want!

-acetylated lanolin alcohol
+Acetylated lanolin alcohol

 If you’ve got sensitive skin or dry skin, take care to avoid ingredients that can dry it out even more!
 Alcohol is unfortunately used in a lot of skincare products, even though it dries out the skin and can damage its protective barrier.
 Watch out for “denatured alcohol” or “alcohol denat.” on the ingredients list of your skincare or makeup.
 Not all alcohol-related ingredients are created equal, though: cetearyl alcohol and coconut alcohol, for two common examples, are totally fine to use.